Boat Pose (Navasana, Naukasana)

 Lower Leg Modification

-In boat pose, as long as you keep your thighs at a 45° angle relative to the floor, your lower legs can be anywhere.
+In yoga boat pose, as long as you keep your thighs at a 45° angle relative to the floor, your lower legs can be anywhere, creating many boat pose variations.
 Beginners may raise their feet just slightly off the mat if straightening the legs is too challenging.

 If raising the arms is too challenging, beginners may keep their palms planted beside their hips throughout the pose.
 Pushing through the palms and fingers makes it easier to balance and takes pressure off the abdominals.